curl/curl/docs/curl-config.md

 ## --vernum

 Outputs version information about the installed libcurl, in numerical mode.
-This outputs the version number, in hexadecimal, with 8 bits for each part: major, minor, and patch.
-So that libcurl 7.7.4 would appear as 070704 and libcurl 12.13.14 would appear as 0c0d0e...
+This shows the version number, in hexadecimal, using 8 bits for each part: major, minor, and patch numbers.
+This makes libcurl 7.7.4 appear as 070704 and libcurl 12.13.14 appear as 0c0d0e...
 Note that the initial zero might be omitted.
 (This option was broken in the 7.15.0 release.)

 # EXAMPLES